 There are 12 grades in the NCCS - A1, A2, A3, B1, B2, C1, C2, D1, D2, E1, E2, and E3.
 The table below shows the various NCCS categories, where A1 represents the highest class and E3 being the lowest.

-The original sample allocation per state group/metro is based on RE concept.
-RE or the “Relative Error” concept is a type of statistical sampling error described as the deviation in percentage of the observed value from the actual/expected value from the selected sample.
-Based on learnings over the course of time, the RE methodology will be updated.
+The initial panel of 22,000 HHs was allocated per state group/metro based on RE concept which is a type of statistical sampling outcome described as the deviation in percentage of the observed value from the actual/expected value from the selected sample.
+Based on learnings over the course of time, the statistical methodology will be updated.

-The field recruiter goes to the HHD (household) sample location assigned by BARC India Research, explains the purpose of the BARC India TV Measurement Service and then seeks consent from the chief wage earner and householder for registering with BARC India.
-If the HHD is eligible (i.e. no disqualifications basis media/research affiliations of HHD members, adequate GSM wireless signal strength, agreement to incentives provided by BARC India, confirmation of compliance) the field recruiter asks the householder to provide specific household and household member information via a standardized panel recruiting questionnaire administered by the recruiter using a computer tablet app.
-At the present time fieldwork for panel recruitment and ongoing maintenance is being outsourced by BARC India to two independent agencies, hereinafter called the Panel Management Agency (PMA).
+The field recruiter goes to the HHD (household) sample location assigned by BARC India, explains the purpose of the BARC India TV Measurement Service and then seeks consent from the chief wage earner and householder for registering with BARC India.
+If the HHD is eligible the field recruiter asks the householder to provide specific household and household member information via a standardized panel recruiting questionnaire administered by the recruiter using a computer tablet app.
+Presently, fieldwork for panel recruitment and ongoing maintenance is handled by Meterology Data Ltd. and Panel Management Agencies (PMA) as appointed by MDL.